Give it a goal.

 Voice

-Outbound AI phone calls with consent gates and AI disclosure built in — the agent identifies itself as an AI, jurisdiction rules are enforced before dialing, and transcripts land in the mission log.
+Outbound AI phone calls with consent gates and AI disclosure built in — the agent identifies itself as an AI, jurisdiction rules are enforced before dialing, and transcripts land in the job log.

-Lanes activate per mission and per plan; connect the accounts and tools you want the agent to use on the integrations page.
+Lanes activate per job and per plan; connect the accounts and tools you want the agent to use on the integrations page.

 It doesn't stop at the inbox

-When a prospect books, the mission keeps going.
-The agent puts the meeting on your calendar with a Meet link, attends it as a voice participant if you want it to, and posts the transcript and outcomes back to the mission — so the follow-up email that goes out an hour later actually reflects the conversation.
+When a prospect books, the job keeps going.
+The agent puts the meeting on your calendar with a Meet link, attends it as a voice participant if you want it to, and posts the transcript and outcomes back — so the follow-up email that goes out an hour later actually reflects the conversation.

-• Always logged — transcripts and outcomes land in the mission's audit trail.
+- Always logged — transcripts and outcomes land in the job's audit trail.

 Outbound call to Rivera Mechanical — consent verified, AI disclosed.
 Outcome: interested, asked for Thursday.
-Meeting proposed.
+Slot booked via Scheduling Service. - Thu 10:00 AM

 Follow-up email queued for your approval — references the premium tier discussion.
 Awaiting you.